GOP embraces Trump as never before with anti-impeachment

 A handful of Republican lawmakers had expressed concern when word of Trump’s pressuring Ukraine first emerged in September.
 While stopping short of abandoning him, several initially took a middle-ground position, saying they wanted to learn more about what happened.

-Wednesday’s expected unanimous GOP vote was coming after party leaders held numerous impeachment briefings for lawmakers.
+Wednesday’s unanimous GOP vote came after party leaders held numerous impeachment briefings for lawmakers.
 Those sessions were aimed at making sure they were “getting information to people,” said No. 2 House GOP leader Steve Scalise of Louisiana.

 Rep. Francis Rooney, R-Fla., said early on that he wanted to learn more about what happened with Ukraine.
 After saying he was open to impeachment — and announcing his retirement the next day — he said Wednesday he was opposing impeachment after “agonizing over it” and deciding there was insufficient evidence to justify Trump’s removal.